Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 Mass & H.C.
 The Nips have asked for an officers party to build a hut for the sick who

 the canteen with the help of some "B" men.
-Lights out was fixed at 2300 hrs [[respectively?]]
+Lights out enforced at 2300 hrs [[?]]

 MONDAY NOV 20

-to relieve some of my Bn officers who commenced work on the new hospital
+to release some of my Bn officers who commenced work on the new hospital

 hut.
 I enjoyed the work thoroughly and the subsequent swim was most